trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > Please read [Managing request headers](https://www.nginx.com/resources/wiki/start/topics/examples/headers_management/) from the official wiki.

-NGINX use the `proxy_set_header` directive to sets headers that sends to the backend servers.
+Use the `proxy_set_header` directive to sets headers that sends to the backend servers.

   > HTTP headers are used to transmit additional information between client and server. `add_header` sends headers to the client (browser) and will work on successful requests only, unless you set up `always` parameter. `proxy_set_header` sends headers to the backend server.
 If the value of a header field is an empty string then this field will not be passed to a proxied server.